gentlecat/steamhistory/README.md

 # Steam History [![Build Status](https://travis-ci.org/tsukanov/steamhistory.svg?branch=master)](https://travis-ci.org/tsukanov/steamhistory) [![GoDoc](https://godoc.org/github.com/tsukanov/steamhistory?status.png)](https://godoc.org/github.com/tsukanov/steamhistory)

 Steam distributes thousands of games and used by millions of PC gamers every day to play games and interact with their friends and the rest of the community.
 Steam provides [some stats](http://store.steampowered.com/stats) about usage, but there is not much info available.
-Steam History project tries to solve part of this problem by recording usage history for *all* apps distributed on Steam.
+Steam History project tries to solve part of this problem by allowing you to record usage history for *all* apps distributed on Steam.

 ### Data sources